Topological data analysis of C. elegans locomotion and behavior: Results

-The normalized pairwise distances between the discretized average landscapes for each class are shown in \cref{table:distances}.
-We include the origin --- the discretization of the zero landscape, \ie the $0$ vector --- in these distance computations to complete the normalization.
+The pairwise distances between landscapes for each sample are visualized in \Cref{fig:heatmap}.
+The normalized pairwise distances between the average persistence landscapes for each class are shown in \Cref{table:distances}.
+We include the origin --- the zero persistence landscape, \ie the $0$ vector --- in these distance computations to complete the normalization.
 Normalization is such that the average distances between each class and the origin is $1$.
-Multidimensional scaling on these distances visualizes the similarity between classes and is shown in \cref{fig:multid-scaling}.
-From the raw distances and the multidimensional scaling of the distances, we can see that the high-viscosity classes ($2\%$ and $3\%$ methylcellulose) together as a pair, the $0.5\%$ class, and the $1\%$ class are roughly equidistant from one another.
+Multidimensional scaling on these distances visualizes the similarities between samples and classes, respectively, and are shown in \Cref{fig:multid-scaling}.
+From the raw distances and the multidimensional scaling of the distances, we can see that the high-viscosity classes ($2\%$ and $3\%$ methylcellulose) are closest together and that this pair, the $0.5\%$ class, and the $1\%$ class are roughly equidistant from one another.

-Principal component analysis on the set of sample persistence landscapes gives the graphs in \cref{fig:full-pca}.
-In (a), projections of the discretized sample landscapes onto the first two principal components are hollow and projections of the discretized class landscapes are solid.
-Here we see results similar to those from the multidimensional scaling in \cref{fig:multid-scaling}: the low-viscosity class landscapes are far from each other and the high-viscosity classes, while the high-viscosity class landscapes are quite close.
+Principal component analysis on the average persistence landscapes for each sample gives the graphs in \Cref{fig:full-pca}.
+In (A), the projections of the average persistence landscapes of the samples onto the first two principal components are given by hollow symbols and projections of the average persistence landscapes of the classes are given by solid symbols.
+Here we see results similar to those from the multidimensional scaling in \Cref{fig:multid-scaling}: the low-viscosity class landscapes are far from each other and the high-viscosity classes, while the high-viscosity class landscapes are quite close.
 We can also see some of the variance within classes.
-The low-viscosity classes have much more variability than the high-viscosity classes, with the highest-viscosity class, $3\%$ methylcellulose, seems to have comparatively very small variability, at least in these first two principal components.
+The low-viscosity classes have much more variability than the high-viscosity classes, with the highest-viscosity class, $3\%$ methylcellulose, having very little variation in these first two principal components.